jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) in relation to the sum first required to be deducted or extracted in compliance with the notice, the period that commences on the day on which the notice to the person is given and expires with the day on which the deduction or extraction is so required to be made:
     (ii) in relation to each succeeding sum required to be deducted or extracted in compliance with the notice, the period that commences on the day immediately following the day on which the previous deduction or extraction (being the deduction or extraction that, in relation to that succeeding sum, was the deduction or extraction last required to be made) was required to be made in compliance with the notice and expires with the day on which that succeeding sum is so required to be deducted or extracted,—
 (10) In this section—
-  - **amount payable** , in relation to a person and to any taxpayer, means—and includes—but does not include money deposited in any account that is—
-    (a) any amount that, on the day on which a notice to the person is given under subsection (1) in relation to the taxpayer, is payable by the person (whether on the person's own account, or as an agent, or as a trustee, or otherwise however) to the taxpayer:
+  - **amount payable** , in relation to a person and to any taxpayer, means—and includes— (a) any amount that, on the day on which a notice to the person is given under subsection (1) in relation to the taxpayer, is payable by the person (whether on the person's own account, or as an agent, or as a trustee, or otherwise however) to the taxpayer:
     (b) any amount that, on any day following the day referred to in paragraph (a), is, or becomes, before any revocation (under subsection (4)) of the notice so given, payable by the person (whether on the person's own account, or as an agent, or as a trustee, or otherwise), to the taxpayer;—
     (c) where the person is a bank, money (including any interest on that money) that—whether the deposit or the depositing is on current account, or so as to bear interest for a fixed term or without limitation of time, and whether or not the taxpayer has made any application to withdraw or uplift the money:
       (i) on the day on which a notice to the person is given under subsection (1) in relation to the taxpayer, is on deposit or is deposited with the person to the credit of the taxpayer; or
       (ii) on any day following the day referred to in subparagraph (i) is on deposit or is deposited, before any revocation (under subsection (4)) of the notice so given, with the person to the credit of the taxpayer,—
-    (cb) where the person is a tax pooling intermediary, money that is paid to the Commissioner, on the date the Commissioner receives the payment;—
+    (cb) where the person is a tax pooling intermediary, money that is paid to the Commissioner, on the date the Commissioner receives the payment
-    (d) a Home Lay-by Account within the meaning of the Post Office Act 1959 (e)
+    (d)
+    (e)
     (f)
     (g)